Latch-up: Preventing latch-up

 It is possible to design chips to be resistant to latch-up by adding a layer of insulating oxide (called a trench) that surrounds both the NMOS and the PMOS transistors.
 This breaks the parasitic silicon-controlled rectifier (SCR) structure between these transistors.
 Such parts are important in the cases where the proper sequencing of power and signals cannot be guaranteed, such as hot swap devices.

 Devices fabricated in lightly doped epitaxial layers grown on heavily doped substrates are also less susceptible to latch-up.
 The heavily doped layer acts as a current sink where excess minority carriers can quickly recombine.

 Most silicon-on-insulator devices are inherently latch-up-resistant.
 Latch-up is the low resistance connection between tub and power supply rails.

-Also to avoid the latch, a separate tap connection is put for each transistor.
-But this will increase the size of the device so fabs give a minimum space to put a tap, for example, 10 μm in 130 nm technology.
+To avoid latchup, a separate substrate tap connection may be placed for each transistor.
+This reduces the resistance between the current-carrying portions of the substrate and the supply rails, while consuming more wafer area per device.
+As a compromise, semiconductor fabs may specify design rules for the minimum spacing from a transistor's active area to the nearest substrate tap; for example, 10 μm in a 130 nm technology node.